 - (a) The Council's Monitoring Officer has established and will maintain a register of such interests of councillors and co-opted voting members of the Council as are specified in the Code of Conduct (see Part 5).
-All councillors and voting co-opted Members must provide the Monitoring Officer with the relevant information and update this as necessary. - (b) The Register is available for inspection by members of the public at Trafford Town Hall during usual office hours and declarations by councillors are available on the Council's website.
+All councillors and voting co-opted Members must provide the Monitoring Officer with the relevant information and update this as necessary. - (b) The Register is available for inspection by members of the public at Trafford Town Hall during usual office hours.